dwijmistry11/project-hub/README.md

 6. create readme.md
 7. add details of your project in readme.md
 8. write requirement and steps of how to reproduce the output in readme.md
-9. push it on issue named branch.
+9. push it on issue named branch or create new branch if issue is not listed.
 10. create merge request.